TAIWANESE HUMPBACK DOLPHIN } Sousa chinensis taiwanensis

 THREATS: Bycatch, entanglement, habitat destruction and degradation, noise, pollution of coastal and river waters, and boat traffic are among the most important and pervasive threats to this subspecies in the Taiwan Strait.
 The main threat to the survival of Taiwanese humpback dolphins is from fishing, via bycatch and entanglement in fishing gear such as trammel nets, gillnets and trawls.

-POPULATION TREND: Population estimates of the Taiwanese humpback dolphins in 2010 placed the number at around 74 individuals and declining.
+POPULATION TREND: Population estimates of the Taiwanese humpback dolphins place the number at fewer than 100 individuals.